 Paying customers have access to plugin extensions and a snippet library.More info / Download

-The front-end form has about nine fields, such as name, URL, image upload, post title, tags, categories, and content.
-From the settings page of the plugin, you can customize any of these fields.
-You can also limit the number of images that can be submitted by a user.
+The front-end form has about nine fields: name, URL, image upload, post title, tags, categories, and content.
+From the plugin’s settings page, you can customize any of these fields.
+You can also limit the number of images that a user can submit.
 Depending on your requirement, the post status can be set to Draft or Publish Immediately.

 This plugin is useful if you do not want other users to access your admin area.
 At the same time, you desire to accept content from others.
-There are also options to allow only logged-in users to submit content for Google reCAPTCHA and for the inclusion of the post’s author.
+There are also options to allow only logged-in users to submit content for Google reCAPTCHA and include the post’s author.
 Template tags can be used to display and customize posts.
 Besides, there are 35+ action and filter hooks for advanced customization.

-The pro version offers a number of additional features like unlimited custom forms, infinite custom fields, multimedia file uploads, and much more.More info / Download
+The pro version offers many additional features like unlimited custom forms, infinite custom fields, multimedia file uploads, and much more.More info / Download

 As you know, WordPress comes with a limited number of user roles.
-As admins, we may require a larger number of roles or may want to enhance the capability of existing roles.
+As admins, we may require a larger number of roles or want to enhance existing roles’ capabilities.
 That’s where a plugin like Capability Manager Enhanced can lend a hand.
-It allows you to edit the capabilities attached to user roles and to create customized user roles for your website.
+It allows you to edit the capabilities attached to user roles and create customized user roles for your website.

 User Registration and User Profile adds a front-end menu for all your users from where they can register or modify their user profiles.
 Site admins can customize the basic user fields and add new fields as well.

 Creating the front-end menu is a breeze with this plugin.
-Simply create a new page, add a shortcode, publish the page, and you’ll have your form.
+Create a new page, add a shortcode, publish the page, and you’ll have your form.
 A pro version with additional features is also available.More info / Download

-With so many highly rated plugins to help with user management, you really should not have a need for premium plugins.
-If you’re looking to restrict content on a membership website, these WordPress Membership themes or content protection plugins may help you.
+With so many highly rated plugins to help with user management, you really should not need premium plugins.
+If you want to restrict content on a membership website, these WordPress Membership themes or content protection plugins may help you.

 Anyway, let’s take the time to look closer at one premium plugin,

 That’s not the entire list of features.
+It’s possible to have multiple user levels, page group level security for users, and “Are You Human” signup validation.
 The plugin also allows you to customize the sign-up fields, log in using social media accounts, and enforce logout after a set time.
-It’s possible to have multiple user levels per user, page group level security for users, and “Are You Human” signup validation.

-Users get to log in from a My Account page and upload their own custom avatar.More info / Purchase
+Users can log in from a My Account page and upload their custom avatar.More info / Purchase

 Some More Plugins